nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * When using the -ti flag, it is in 24-hour format.
 Example, for 4.pm on wednesday, we use <br> `wednesday-16:00`.
 * The DAY entry is not case sensitive.
-* If no date input is provided the shift is viewed for this week.
+* If no date input is provided the shift is viewed for current week.
 * If only one date input is provided, the shift is viewed for seven days after the date.

 Formats: